cjmerzbacher/bayesopt-dynamic-pathways/README.md

 Python code for optimizing genetic control architectures and parameter values simultaneously using Hyperopt.
 Data and figure files under the Github size limit are included; large data files are listed and available upon request.
 This code accompanies the recent paper:

-*A machine learning approach for optimization of complex biological circuits across time scales.* by Charlotte Merzbacher, Oisin MacAodha, and Diego Oyarzún (2023).
+*A machine learning approach for optimization of complex biological circuits across time scales.* by Charlotte Merzbacher, Oisin Mac Aodha, and Diego Oyarzún (2023).

 ## Requirements